 is intended to face away from the wearer so that it is most visible to onlookers.

 An elegant accessory to any outfit, artisan handcrafted cufflinks from Uno Alla Volta truly do make the man or woman.
-Handmade one at a time, each pair is meticulously crafted from a wide variety of materials including hallmarked British sterling silver, Roman glass, gemstones, Saturno silver and enamel, onyx, mother-of-pearl, and Mexican opal.
-Add a touch of whimsy with our specialty cufflinks featuring sailing, golf, martini, nautical, shamrock, and duck motifs.
-Store your cufflinks in beautifully artisan-crafted leather cufflink boxes.
+Handmade one at a time, each pair is meticulously crafted from a wide variety of materials including British sterling silver, gemstones, jeweler's enamel, and Swarovski crystal.
+Add a touch of whimsy with our specialty cufflinks featuring sailing, racing, and art deco motifs.
 Each is a memorable, lasting gift for that special someone in your life.

 Click Here To View Uno Alla Volta's Entire Cufflink Collection